D5218, 5218, 25068

 Renumbered March 8th 1974.

 After withdrawal 25068 was moved to Glasgow Works on October 4th 1980, being broken up there by the first week of October 1981.
+At least one of the cabs lingered for a while.

 Works visits (records incomplete).